Council tax: Exemptions and discounts for mental health

 - Council Tax Reduction Scheme, or the

 - The Disability Reduction Scheme.

 Council Tax Reduction Scheme

 The reduction may cover some, or all, of your council tax bill, but this will depend on your household income.

 How much help you can get with your council tax will depend on your local scheme.
 The government has reduced the money available to local authorities.

 Disability Reduction Scheme

-You may be able to get the council tax bill reduced if you or a person that lives with you needs extra space because of a disability; this reduction would be down to the next band.
+You may be able to get your council tax bill reduced if you or a person that lives with you needs extra space because of a disability; this reduction would be down to the next band.
 For example, you would be charged the band B rate if your property were in band C.

 To qualify for the disabled band reduction, you would have to show that the property is the main home for at least one disabled person.

-If the room is not a kitchen or bathroom, it must be needed by the disabled person, otherwise you need an extra space to allow for wheelchair use.
+If the room is not a kitchen or bathroom, it must be required by the disabled person.
+Otherwise, you need extra space to allow for wheelchair use.